Luna-devv/mellow-web/README.md

 **⚠️ In development, breaking changes ⚠️**

 ## About
-This is the [wamellow.com](https://wamellow.com) website for our discord bot, including the home page, leaderboards, passport, profile and server management.
+This is the [wamellow.com](https://wamellow.com) website for our Discord App, including the home page, leaderboards, passport, profile and server management.

 If you need help developing with this, join **[our Discord Server](https://discord.com/invite/yYd6YKHQZH)**.